-Hand tufted rugs often fall prey to a lot of wear and tear, environmental degradation and water damage.
-The backing can separate from the face of the rug, leaving it lifeless and degraded.
+Hand tufted rugs often fall prey to a lot of wear and tear, environmental degradation, and water damage.
+This is because the backing can easily separate from the face of the rug, leaving it lifeless and degraded.

-Latex glue, being a common plant based glue variety, tends to wear off after a certain period of time.
-In such scenarios, not only does it become extremely brittle, but also starts to lose its hold.
-The end result is that the backings start to peel off from the face of the rug, leaving it high and dry.
-Imagine a situation when you’re expecting some guests at home and the rug begins to give way under your feet.
+Latex glue is a plant-based glue and, because of this, it tends to wear off over time.
+In such scenarios, not only does the rug become extremely brittle, but it also starts to lose its hold.
+The result of this is that the backing starts to peel off from the face of the rug.
+This can leave you in some unpleasant situations, imagine that you are expecting guests at home and the rug begins to give way under their feet.

-The most common problem of latex is its composition.
-Latex glue is often made out of additives and fillers.
-However, the most common drawback of such fillers is that it does not provide the much needed support to the latex glue.
-As the latex begins to wear off, it leaves behind a powdery residue, which can often act as an eye sore on the floors.
-No matter how expensive the latex glue is, it will nevertheless, wear off after some time due to latex decay.
+The most common problem with latex is its composition.
+Latex glue is often made from additives and fillers.
+The most common drawback of such fillers is that it does not provide support to the latex glue.
+As the latex begins to wear off, it leaves behind a powdery residue, which can often be an eye sore.
+No matter how expensive the latex glue is, it will wear off after some time, due to latex decay.

-AllAces Cleaning & Restoration has the expertise and experience to handle these problems.
-Being a customer service oriented company, we provide you with an excellent option for your worn out hand tufted rugs, call us on 1800 00 10 10.
+At AllAces Cleaning & Restoration we have the expertise and experience to handle these problems.
+We will provide you with an excellent option for your worn-out hand tufted rugs, call us on 1800 00 1010.